Cervical & Lumbar Nerve Root Irritation

 Request an Appointment with PBS

-As one of the country’s leading neurosurgical practices, Princeton Brain & Spine provides skilled, experienced treatment for sciatica, cervical radiculopathy and thoracic radiculopathy.
+As one of the country’s leading neurosurgical practices, Princeton Brain, Spine & Sports Medicine provides skilled, experienced treatment for sciatica, cervical radiculopathy and thoracic radiculopathy.
 Delivering state-of-the-art care at our NJ and PA treatment campuses, we also partner with reputable area hospitals for minimally invasive and open surgery procedures.
 To request an appointment, call our NJ or PA locations or submit a request online.

-To learn more about radiculopathy, read SpineUniverse’s Cervical Radiculopathy Treated Surgically on An Outpatient Basis,” which was peer-reviewed by PBS’s own Dr. McLaughlin.
+To learn more about radiculopathy, read SpineUniverse’s Cervical Radiculopathy Treated Surgically on An Outpatient Basis,” which was peer-reviewed by PBSSM’s own Dr. McLaughlin.
 Also, see Dr. McLaughlin’s PubMed paper about radiculopathy.